luojiahai/learning/01 - Develop Azure Infrastructure as a Service Compute Solution/01 - Implement solutions that use virtual machines (VM).md

 ### Concept

-- Encryption is about converting meaningful information into something that appears meaningless, such as a random sequence of letters and numbers.
+- [**Encryption**](https://docs.microsoft.com/en-us/windows/win32/seccrypto/data-encryption-and-decryption) is the process of translating plain text data (plaintext) into something that appears to be random and meaningless (ciphertext).
+Decryption is the process of converting ciphertext back to plaintext.
-    - **Symmetric encryption**
+    - **Symmetric encryption** - Encryption that uses a single key for both encryption and decryption.
+Symmetric encryption is preferred when encrypting large amounts of data.
+Some of the more common symmetric encryption algorithms are RC2, RC4, and Data Encryption Standard (DES).
-    - **Asymmetric encryption**
+    - **Asymmetric encryption** - An asymmetric cipher that uses two keys, one for encryption, the public key, and the other for decryption, the private key.
 - Key management - In Azure, your encryption keys can be managed by Microsoft or the customer.
 - The main encryption-based disk protection technologies for Azure VMs are:
     - [**Storage Service Encryption (SSE)**](https://docs.microsoft.com/en-us/azure/storage/common/storage-service-encryption)